opensavannah/opensavannah.org/codeacross.md

 title: CodeAcross Sacramento 2015
 author: Code for Sacramento
 layout: codeacross
-permalink: /codeacross/
+permalink: /hackforsavannah/
 ---

-CodeAcross Sacramento is a civic hackathon that will bring together professionals from the area to work on solutions to some of the problems identified at CityCamp, and more.
-We’ll spend the day developing first versions of new civic startups and open source projects that Code for Sacramento volunteers will contribute to in 2015.
+Hack for Savannah is a civic hackathon  that will award up a pool of $6,000 to winning teams and bring together professionals from the area to work on solutions to to a predefined event theme.
+We’ll convene at Bull Street Labs Friday evening for registration, swag pickup, a reception and brief panel.The hackathon challenge will also be announced during this time, and you will be assigned to your team.
+The doors will lock Friday at midnight at Bull Street Labs and be reopened at 8 a.m. with breakfast ready. will from that point forward remain occupied by a member of the Open Savannah Event Staff (wearing blue t-shirts) the day developing first versions of new civic startups and open source projects that Code for Sacramento volunteers will contribute to in 2015.

 If you're a developer, designer, or engaged citizen, CodeAcross Sacramento is an opportunity to collaborate with other civic innovators and makers.